fabelier/Doorbell/README.md

 * Add a password field to ring.html

 ### Try it on door.mydomain.tld
+1. Run `npm install` once and for all, the retrieve the neede node packages
-1. Edit index.js and change the listen port to 80
+1. Edit `config.js` to fit your needs
-2. Edit ring.html and monitor.html socket URL to point to http://door.mydomain.tld/
-3. run `npm install`
-4. Launch `node index.js`
+1. Launch `node index.js`
-5. Open a browser to http://door.mydomain.tld/
+1. Open a browser to http://my.host/
-6. To ear when someones rings, open another one to http://door.mydomain.tld/monitor
+1. To ear when someones rings, open another one to http://my.host/monitor